PaPerseller/chn-iplist/README.md

 Use `chmod +x /etc/sbin/chn-iplist.sh` to add executable permission.

-The chn-iplist.txt will be updated once a month.
+The chnroute.txt will be updated once a month.